aramean/dotnet-mvc-microservice/README.md

 ## Environment ##
 ### IDE ###
-*This project have been tested and compiled with:
+*This solution have been tested and compiled with:

 - [x] Visual Studio Community for Mac
 - [ ] Visual Studio Code

 ### CLI ###
+*This solution has available make commands:

 Install all required packages and tools<br>
 ```make install```